YoYoGames/Guides/Extension_Contributions.md

 ### Inserting Entities

-You can refer to entities that you've defined as well built-in GameMaker functions, structs and constants anywhere in the text using the syntax `${<type>.<identifier>}`.
+You can refer to entities that you've defined as well as built-in GameMaker functions, structs and constants anywhere in the text using the syntax `${<type>.<identifier>}`.
 Inside a comment section:

 ```js
 /**